homeday/morganstanley/credenital.md

 - **Encryption at Rest:**
   Credentials are stored in an encrypted form in XML configuration files, ensuring that secret data is not stored in plaintext on disk, which enhances overall security.

+## Consequence
+This credential management approach enables secure, centralized handling of sensitive information across Jenkins jobs and infrastructure.
+By storing credentials within Jenkins or integrating with Vault, teams can access secrets safely without embedding them in scripts or exposing them in source control.

+The use of job- and folder-level scopes allows fine-grained access control, ensuring that only authorized jobs or users can access specific credentials.
+Leveraging RBAC for permission management further strengthens this control by aligning credential visibility with TAC group memberships.

+Encryption at rest, backed by AES and a securely stored master key, provides a strong safeguard against unauthorized access to stored secrets.
+The use of a NAS with ACL restrictions ensures that physical storage of credentials and encryption keys is tightly controlled.

+This model improves both security and compliance posture, while also simplifying secret distribution and rotation processes.
+It reduces the risk of credential leakage and supports secure automation across environments, empowering teams to build and deploy with confidence.